EvanZhuang/mixinputs/README.md

 Tune based on task/model—lower values emphasize the distribution, higher values keep more of the sample.

 Make sure `enforce_eager=True` in your LLM initialization.

+## Examples

+We have included 2 example usages with AIME and Count Down 4, after executing the bash you should see 59-60 Acc for CountDown4 (Nemotron-Super-49B) and ~80 Acc for AIME (QwQ-32B).

 ## Evaluations